postlund/pyatv/docs/support/migration.md

 to be unclear, please help out by writing an issue or creating a pull request.

+## From 0.5.0 to 0.6.0

+### General Changes

+  * {% include api i="interface.AppleTV.close" %} has been changed to a
+    regular function instead of a coroutine.

 ## From 0.4.0 to 0.5.0

 ### General Changes